canturk/qmtoolbox/README.md

-This package is devoted to simulate quadrature detection protocol of a harmonic oscilator (HO) coupled to a superconducting flux qubit (quantum bit) with a time-dependent Hamiltonian (S15) in supplamentary material in [1].
+This package is devoted to simulate quadrature detection protocol of a harmonic oscilator (HO) coupled to a superconducting flux qubit (quantum bit) with a time-dependent Hamiltonian (S15) in the supplamentary material [1].
 It performs high fedelity measurement and generate squeezed states of the HO which can be either electrical or mechanical resonator.

 The measurement protocol consists of repeating procedure in Fig.S1 [1].
-The qubit and HO start in a separable state where qubit is in ground and HO in thermal (coherent and Fock state as well) states respectively.
+The qubit and HO start in a separable state where qubit is in ground and HO in thermal (or coherent or Fock) state respectively.

-The qubit is controlled by resonant pulses (i.g spin echo or CPMG sequence) as shown in Fig.1(a) or Fig.S1.
-The evolution of combined system described by master equation in Lindblad form (S14) within control pulse and free precession times is numerically obtained by mesolve in QuTiP [www.qutip.org] governed by the Hamiltonian (S15).
+The qubit is controlled by resonant pulses (e.g spin echo or CPMG sequence) as shown in Fig.1(a) or Fig.S1.
+The evolution of combined system described by master equation in Lindblad form (S14) within control pulse and free precession times is numerically computed by mesolve in QuTiP [www.qutip.org] governed by the Hamiltonian (S15).
-The influence of the qubit dephasing induced by its environment is considered in the Hamiltonian (S15) whereas the contribution of the dissipated effects of the coupled system are considered in the master equation (S14).
+The influence of the qubit dephasing induced by its intrinsic environment (i.e. 1/f noise) is considered in the Hamiltonian (S15).
+Similarly, the contribution of the dissipated effects of the coupled system are considered in the master equation (S14).

-The measurement trajectory of the quadrature and variance are obtained by series repetition of the protocol illustrated in Fig.S1.
+The outcome of measurement trajectory of the quadrature $I=a+a^\dagger$ and variance $(\Delta I)^2$ are obtained by series repetition of the protocol illustrated in Fig.S1.
 A sample trajectory is obtained by this tool is shown "qtraj.png".

 Contents of "qmtoolbox/"